-When you are arrested for a drug possession, drug dealing or drug trafficking offense in Florida, you face the prospect of severe penalties including incarceration in jail or state prison, substantial fines, a criminal record, mandatory substance abuse treatment and/or education, probation and other serious consequences.
-This is a time to be quiet and resist your natural urge to talk to police.
+When you are arrested for a drug possession, drug dealing, or drug trafficking offense in Florida, you face the prospect of severe penalties including incarceration in jail or state prison, substantial fines, a criminal record, mandatory substance abuse treatment, and/or education, probation, and other serious consequences.
+This is a time to be quiet and resist your natural urge to talk to the police.

 The seriousness of the potential penalties associated with a Florida drug conviction is reflected in the fact that a study conducted by the Pew Center on the States found that those convicted of non-violent drug offenses in Florida served almost 195 percent more time in 2009 than they did in 1990.
 The researchers also found that Florida saw the greatest increase of any state in terms of the time served for drug offenses during this period.
 While these high stakes accompanied with the natural anxiety associated with being arrested for a drug crime might make it tempting to explain your side of the story to the police, this is not advisable unless an experienced Florida drug defense attorney represents you during the discussion.